 Therapist: "Yes...tell me about the Autobots."

 Galvatron: "I hate Autobots!
 I hate Cyclonus!
 And I'm not very fond of you, either!"

-Foe Yay: Megatron never did punish Starscream that much for his disloyalty...
-Until he became Galvatron, that is.
+Foe Yay: Megatron never did punish Starscream that much for his disloyalty, usually just a verbal lashing or the occasional physical altercation... until he became Galvatron, that is.

 In "B.O.T." there's a junkyard operator who really looks a lot like Luigi.